 Don’t go crazy and change every URL in your blog without this plugin.
 This will automatically 301 redirect your old post to the new address whenever you change it.
-This plugin will help prevent annoying 404 error pages.
+This plugin will help prevent annoying 404 “page not found” errors.

 4. Add Image ALT Tags

 I’ve preached a lot on why you need to stop being lazy when it comes to your images because it actually makes sense!
 I’ve written a post on how you can master image optimization and speed up your blog.